-Rentalcargroup offers a price comparison of all car rental companies in Copenhagen.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Copenhagen.
+Rentalcargroup offers a price comparison of all car rental companies in Copenhagen, Denmark.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Copenhagen, Denmark.

 Copenhagen Car Hire Comparison | We offer a price comparison of all car hire suppliers in Copenhagen but you choose your car hire based on price, car hire agency and fleet choice.